-age 59.92 years).
-A Taiwan study found mean CIMT in non-CAD population to be 0.65 ± 0.02 mm for <60 years and 0.72 ± 0.04 mm for ≥ 60 years,34 whereas we found mean CIMT to be 0.54 ± 0.12 mm for <60 years and 0.67 ± 0.15 mm for ≥ 60 years.
+The reported normal reference values for CIMT vary.
+Mean CIMT values in previous studies have ranged from 0.4 to 1.0mm [19][20].
+The mean CIMT in this study was 0.562+/-0.136mm.
+In a study conducted in rural China, the mean CIMT was 0.57mm with population aged \geq 45 years (average age 59.92 years).
+A Taiwan study found mean CIMT in non-CAD population to be 0.65+/-0.02mm for <60 years and 0.72+/-0.04 mm for ≥ 60 years [21], whereas we found mean CIMT to be 0.54+/-0.12 mm for <60 years and 0.67+/-0.15 mm for ≥ 60 years.
 Heterogeneity in the methods used by different studies at the site of measurement of carotid artery IMT could account for this variation.
-In this study, measurement of the CIMT in the longitudinal and the transverse planes was employed, and the average of these 2 planes was used as a single CIMT value for each side, similar to previous studies. ^{5,12,13} The anterolateral and posterolateral planes, in relation to the sternocleidomastoid muscle, r: Pearson correlation coefficient
+In this study, measurement of the CIMT in the longitudinal and transverse planes was employed, and the average of these 2 planes was used as a single CIMT value for each side, which is similar to previous studies [19][22][21].
+The anterolateral and posterolateral planes, in relation to the sternocleidomastoid muscle, were used for the longitudinal measurement due to clarity and easy accessibility to the CCA [19][20].
+The majority of previous studies related to CIMT were conducted in Western populations.
+According to a consensus statement from the American Society of Echocardiography, CIMT values greater than or equal to 75th percentile are considered high and indicative of increased CVD risk [11].
+The 75th percentile of average CIMT in our population is 0.64mm, and that in different age groups is shown in Table 4.